AdguardTeam/AdGuardDNSClient/doc/configuration.md

           - client: '1.2.3.4'
         ```

-    Note, that `groups` should contain an entry named `default`, and an entry
+    Note that `groups` should contain at least a single entry named `default`,
-    named `private`, both should have no `match` property.
-The `default` group
+    and optionally a single entry named `private`, both should have no `match`
+    property.

-    will be used when there are no matches among other groups.
-The `private`
+    The `default` group will be used when there are no matches among other
+    groups.

-    group will be used to resolve the PTR requests for the private IP addresses.
+    The `private` group will be used to resolve the PTR requests for the private
+    IP addresses.
+Such queries will be answered with `NXDOMAIN` if no `private`
+    group is defined.

  *  <a href="#dns-upstream-timeout" id="dns-upstream-timeout" name="dns-upstream-timeout">`timeout`</a>:
     The timeout for upstream DNS requests.